flbdx/maskuni/README.md

 So it's pretty fast.
 But 2/3rd of the time is spent copying and writing the words to the output.
 The consuming program will also lose a significant amount of time reading from its standard input.
 Therefore a standalone word generator is more suited for creating dictionaries or feeding slow consumers.

-When unicode support is enabled, Maskgen is significantly slower as it will iterate over 32-bits unicode codepoints instead of 8-bits characters and therefore read or write 4 times as much memory for the same word width.
-And of course Maskgen must encode its output in UTF-8.
+When unicode support is enabled, Maskuni is significantly slower as it will iterate over 32-bits unicode codepoints instead of 8-bits characters and therefore read or write 4 times as much memory for the same word width.
+And of course Maskuni must encode its output in UTF-8.

 ## Syntaxes